shifatzaman/MessingSystem/README.md

 27. Dashboard - Notices can be added by admins from settings -> notice (check Visible in dashboard to display the notice in dashboard).
 28. Dashboard - Committee members will display mess members with admin user role. (see mess member section)
 29. Dashboard - fixed design issues
+30. Dashboard - Added 3 banners which will keep changing in interval.
+Placeholder images are set.
+Replace the images in wwwroot/img/banners to display custom/preferred images.
+Please note that, name of the image files shouldn't be change (banner-1.jpg, banner-2.jpg ... ) and image should be 1024 * 300.